wooginawunan/gpt-web-notes/README.md

 - GPT can be provided with code or a section of code to edit/update.
 Sometimes a description of what it does currently and what you want it to do helps to get a more specific answer.

 - When asking to change a specific element of code, it works better to provide a section of code and ask to change the specific item, and explicitly say change nothing else.

+- GPT API is not very stable.
+It broken three times to generate contents for 14 characters.